Teaching Orientation FAQ

 How do I register?

-Click the “Registration” tab in the left-hand menu.
-Registration will open June 1.
+Click the “Registration” link in the menu.
+Registration will open June 4.

 Do I need to register if my department already submitted my name?